ViolaCello/ViolaCello.github.io/_posts/2020-10-18-how_i_stopped_being_a_hater_and_learned_to_love_rails.markdown

 ## Don't be Afraid of Scope

 Another thing that orginally drove me mad in Rails: Scope methods.
 Why do we need scope methods?
 They don't do anything that a class method couldn't do.
-I reluctantly re-wrote my Venue Class method which seached for venues by state, originally:
+I reluctantly re-wrote my Venue Class method which searched for venues by state, originally:
 ```
  def self.by_state(input)
      self.where("state = ?", input)